WCPO-TV

 WCPO-TV (channel 9) is a television station in Cincinnati, Ohio, United States, affiliated with ABC.
 It is the flagship television property of locally based E. W. Scripps Company, which has owned the station since its inception.
-WCPO-TV's studios are located in the Mount Adams neighborhood of Cincinnati next to the Elsinore Arch, and its transmitter is located in the Mount Auburn section of the city.
+WCPO-TV's studios are located in the Mount Adams neighborhood of Cincinnati next to the Elsinore Arch, and its transmitter is located at the site of the station's original studios on Symmes Street, in the Walnut Hills section of the city.